openamiguel/equitysim/README.md

     - `-separate`: download files separately
     - `-combined`: download files in a combined fashion
     - `-apiKey`: AlphaVantage API key (user-specific)
-    - `timeSeriesFunction`: distinguishes between intraday, daily, weekly, etc. downloads
+    - `-timeSeriesFunction`: distinguishes between intraday, daily, weekly, etc. downloads
+    - `-interval` specifies what kind of intraday (1min, 15min, etc.)
 - **autoupdate.py**
   - `update_separate` updates a collection of separately downloaded files with the latest data from AlphaVantage
   - `update_combined` updates a combined file with the latest data from AlphaVantage